Inklingo

 Correction: La caja está vacía. ('Vano' describes lack of result or purpose, not physical emptiness.
 Use 'vacío' for something physically empty.)

-Learners often confuse 'inútil' and 'vano' because both can mean 'useless.'
-Remember that 'inútil' typically refers to something that doesn't work or has no function, while 'vano' describes efforts or outcomes that are ultimately unsuccessful or without effect.
+Learners often confuse 'inútil' and 'vano'.
+Remember that 'inútil' typically applies to things that don't work (like a broken tool), while 'vano' describes efforts or hopes that are simply unsuccessful or futile.

 Learn Spanish with Inklingo